bibi21000/arduino-fullip/sphinx/smtpclient.rst

 Usage
 =====

-Define a variable dor the SMTP client
+Define a variable for the SMTP client

 .. code-block:: c